cerb/cerb.github.io/_packages/twilio-bot.md

 <img src="/assets/images/guides/twilio/plugin/cerb-and-twilio.png" class="screenshot">
 </div>

-# Configure the Twilio plugin
+# Configure the Twilio service

-If you haven't already, follow [these instructions](/guides/integrations/twilio/configure-plugin/) to install and configure the Twilio plugin, and add your first connected account.
+If you haven't already, follow [these instructions](/guides/integrations/twilio/) to configure the Twilio service and add your first connected account.

 # Import the package